 Innset Church, 3 November 1995

-The last of the churches lost to black metal madness was also the perhaps the oldest authentic church.
-It was a Baroque building, dating from 1642 and attributed to the builder Palle Joensen.
-It was oldest timber church in Trøndelag county.
-It has since been rebuilt as a replica.
+The last of the churches lost to black metal madness was also the perhaps the most authentic genuinely old church.
+It was a Baroque building, dating from 1642 and attributed to the builder Palle Joensen: the oldest timber church in Trøndelag county.
+It has since been rebuilt closely, if not a perfect replica.
 This was one of the last successful church arsons in Norway, and perhaps the most significant other than Fantoft.
+It was presumably committed by minors as I can’t find any details of the case.

 As much as it might horrify a lot of black metal fans, Vikernes’ goals with the church burnings was essentially exactly the same as religious extremists such as the Islamic State in Syria and the Levant.
 When police arrested him for murder, they found he was hording explosives, lending credence for the alleged terrorist attack planned in Trondheim.
 He was worse than a mere vandal or pyromaniac: he was a terrorist, in that he was aiming to spread fear and hysteria in support of his hateful ideology.
 The idea that he was reclaiming pagan sites (patently untrue in the case of Fantoft and Holmenkollen chapel, which were state owned and on virgin sites) was really a cover for his synthesis of Odinism and National Socialism.
 Essentially, Vikernes promoted white power, pure and simple.
 Many impressionable young people were pulled in by this hateful national identity he pedalled because of the mystique it hijacked.
 Since he was released from prison in 2009, he has lived in France, mostly due to the Norwegian government still badgering him on the debts of 13.5 million kroner the court ruled he incurred for his arsons.
 In 2014 he received a further conviction and six months probation for inciting racial hatred against Jews and Muslims.